 - Been declined by several other credit card providers

-- Accumulate debt you can’t afford to pay off in full.
-Bad credit credit cards tend to have high APRs so it will work out as expensive, and could lead to you missing a payment and further damaging your credit score
+- Never take on debt you can’t afford to pay off in full – bad credit credit cards tend to have high APRs and expensive interest costs could lead to you missing a repayment.